 John was appointed Chief Secretary to the Treasury in 2022 and attends the Cabinet of Prime Minister Rishi Sunak.

 John Glen was born in Bath in 1974 and was brought up into a small family horticultural business in rural Wiltshire.
-His mother and uncle were born in Salisbury and his grandfather and great-grandfather lived and worked in the City during The Blitz.
-John is married to Emma and he has two step children: William and Emily.
-Emma had a career in the Foreign Office in Paris and now works full time in the home.
+His mother and uncle were born in Salisbury and his grandfather and great-grandfather lived and worked in the city during the Blitz.
+John has two step children: William and Emily.

 He attended King Edward’s School, Bath where he was Head Boy.
 He took a year out after his A Levels to work, and he studied Politics A Level in the evenings at Wiltshire College.
 He then won a place at Oxford University where he read Modern History.